 The BCP Carers Services Survey was developed in collaboration with carers, councillors on the Health and Adult Social Care Overview and Scrutiny Committee and practitioners.
-Carers and providers at local forums were presented with the aims of the survey and carers services review throughout November and December 2021.
-From this, member carer representatives and providers requested that the survey was sent to them via email or post for either personal use or distribution throughout the local area.

-December 2021:

-- Distribution of the survey and cover letter explaining the purpose of the survey and review to motivate responses. - An online version of the survey was created, as well as a paper version to ensure carers had equal opportunity to participate.

-2804 Microsoft Forms links 2447 paper copies were sent to Carers over the age of 16 registered with CRISP.
-The survey was distributed through Adult Social Care (ASC) networks to partners, commissioned services and voluntary agencies that work with carers who support someone residing in the BCP Council area.

-To ensure the survey reached carers not registered with CRISP, organisations and agencies of underrepresented groups were informed of the survey and review.
-Both online and paper versions were sent to these groups along with the cover letter, for them to distribute to carers who have identified with them:

-- Mytime young carers charity

-- Pramalife

-- Dorset Advocacy

-- KushtiBok

-- The Leonardo Trust

-- BCP GRT support

-- BCP SEND

-- Dorset Race Equality

-- Dorset Mind

-- We are with you substance misuse

-- Bournemouth and Poole College

-- Bournemouth University

-- Parent Carer Foundation

-- Learning Disability Partner

-Timeframe:

-- 1 month to complete and return digital surveys - 1 month + 1 week for paper surveys, as carers may have needed additional time for such responses.

-Total responses:

-- 742 carers responded to the survey

-- 331 digital responses

-- 411 paper responses

-Opportunity to participate in focus groups:

-- 24.1% of carers volunteered to participate in focus groups (179 volunteers in total) - Practitioners & partners attended forums and team meetings

-Focus group facilitation:

-- Group video conferencing

-- Individual video conferencing

-- Phone calls

-- Home visits

-- Face to face workshops

-- Email
+Carers and purpose of the su An online version paper version to a participate.
+2804 Microsoft Forms lin Carers over the age of 10 The survey was distribut networks to partners, cor agencies that work with a the BCP Council area.
+To ensure the survey rea organisations and agence informed of the survey ar were sent to these group distribute to carers who fields Mytime young ca Pramalife Dorset Advocacy KushtiBok The Leonardo Tru BCP GRT suppoin BCP SEND Dorset Race Equination Bournemouth and Bournemouth un Parent Carer Fou Learning Disabilit Timeframe: 1 month to compli 1 month + 1 weel v rust ort - substance misuse d Poole College niversity undation nded to the survey

-Total Focus groups after phase 1:

-- 31 Focus Groups in total with carers,

-- 2 focus groups with practitioners

-- 2 focus groups with external partners

-Feedback was also obtained from carer representatives and practitioners in various forums that take place locally such as the Pan Dorset Carers Steering Group, Dorset Carers Partnership Group, BCP Carers Reference Group, Carers Action Group and Carers Operational Group.
+Opportunity to participate in focus groups: 24.1% of carers volunteered to participate in focus groups (179 volunteers in total) Practitioners & partners attended forums and team meetings Focus group facilitation: Group video conferencing Individual video conferencing Phone calls Home visits Face to face workshops Email Total Focus groups after phase 1: 31 Focus Groups in total with carers, 2 focus groups with practitioners 2 focus groups with external partners Feedback was also obtained from carer representatives and practitioners in various forums that take place locally such as the Pan Dorset Carers Steering Group, Dorset Carers Partnership Group, BCP Carers Reference Group, Carers Action Group and Carers Operational Group.
 Will this change affect any service users?

-Yes

-What are the benefits or positive impacts of the change on current or potential users?
+Yes What are the benefits or positive The new PCD Carero Strategy identifies 5 key priorities to impacts of the change on current or potential users?
 The new BCP Carers Strategy identifies 5 key priorities to support carers.
-It identifies potential service delivery improvements including:

-- Early identification and recognition of carers - Recognising the diversity of carers - Improved access to services - Improved provisions of services - A focus on enabling carers to have a life alongside caring - Increased options for short breaks and respite - Better support for accessing information and advice - Improved integration of services - Better understanding of the diversity of carer needs - Improved carers assessments - Increased access to direct payments - The rebranding of CRISP to make the carers service more accessible
+It identifies potential service delivery improvements including: Early identification and recognition of carers Recognising the diversity of carers Improved access to services Improved provisions of services A focus on enabling carers to have a life alongside caring Increased options for short breaks and respite Better support for accessing information and advice Improved integration of services Better understanding of the diversity of carer needs Improved carers assessments Increased access to direct payments The rebranding of CRISP to make the carers service more accessible